-(aged 15-49) and children (6-59 months) in Amman, affecting 29.5% and 34.2% of each population respectively.49 There is a clear gradient in anaemia prevalence in both women be argued that Amman would further benefit and children according to wealth.
+Anaemia is relatively common among women (aged 15-49) and children (6-59 months) in Amman, affecting 29.5% and 34.2% of each population respectively.49 There is a clear gradient in anaemia prevalence in both women and children according to wealth.
 Poorer women are also less likely to get breast cancer screenings and pap smears than their wealthier counterparts.
 There is no significant association between the likelihood of obesity and wealth quintile, however.
-Women in Amman have the lowest prevalence of obesity of all governorates in the country (26.5%).50
+Women in